consensys-vertical-apps/metamask-institutional.docs/docs/staking/fees.md

 ### Fees shown within the MMI interface

-**MMI** [runs a healthcheck on each Staking Provider's Connector](./integrating-via-a-connector/register-your-api.md) every 60 seconds.
+**MMI** [runs a health check on each Staking Provider's Connector](./integrating-via-a-connector/register-your-api.md) every 60 seconds.
 The fee rate shown to the user within the **MMI** interface in column `SSP Fees` is the fee rate you provide via [GET /details](./integrating-via-a-connector/adapter-openapi).

 ![Portfolio Dashboard](/img/staking/portfolio-dashboard.svg)